tmager/Composte/README.md

 `bookkeeping.py` implements two static object pools.

-`classExceptions.py` provides exceptions used in the class hierarchy used by the GUI.
+`classExceptions.py` provides some exceptions used in the class hierarchy used by the GUI.

 `composteProject.py` provides the internal, in-memory representation of a project.
 This also provides serialization and deserialization facilities.